YaleiYangGlagsow/JRSSC/README.md

 ### GMM

-Using Gaussian mixture model to classify the Fermi estimated MBF into two classes (healthy tissue and lesion).
+Using the Gaussian mixture model to classify the Fermi estimated MBF into two classes (healthy tissue and lesion).
 Put the label into the established dataframe and plot the classification map.

 ### MCMC random walk setting

-Fermi parameters are sampled using Metropolis-Hasting algorithm with Gaussian random walk proposal.
+Fermi parameters are sampled using the Metropolis-Hasting algorithm with a Gaussian random walk proposal.
 Set the variance of the random walk and put it into the dataframe.

 ### HBM function given Gamma prior

-HBM method using Gamma prior
+HBM method using Gamma prior.

 ### HBM function given log Gaussian prior

-HBM method using log Gaussian prior
+HBM method using log Gaussian prior.

 ### process HBM given log Gaussian prior (Gamma prior is annotated)